Performance-enhancing drugs: Know the risks

 What is it?

 Many athletes take nutritional supplements instead of or in addition to performance-enhancing drugs.
 Supplements are available over-the-counter as powders or pills.
-The most popular supplement among athletes is probably creatine monohydrate.
+Creatine monohydrate is a supplement that's popular among athletes.

 Creatine is a naturally occurring compound produced by your body that helps your muscles release energy.
 Scientific research indicates that creatine may have some athletic benefit by producing small gains in short-term bursts of power.

 Creatine appears to help muscles make more adenosine triphosphate (ATP), which stores and transports energy in cells, and is used for quick bursts of activity, such as weightlifting or sprinting.
-There's no evidence, however, that creatine enhances performance in aerobic or endurance sports.
+But there's no evidence that creatine enhances performance in aerobic or endurance sports.

 Possible side effects of creatine that can decrease athletic performance include: